yuvalmaliniak/dummyjson-plugin/README.md

 - For custom evidence types, simply add a new `collect_eX()` method and include it in your workflow.

 ---
+### 📦 `base_client.py`

+Provides a foundational HTTP client for interacting with any REST API.
+This class is extended by `client.py` and should not typically require any modifications.

+#### ✅ Purpose

+- Handles generic `GET` and `POST` requests
+- Manages token-based authorization headers
+- Centralizes error handling with clear, descriptive messages

+#### Key Methods

+- `get(endpoint)`
+  Sends a GET request to `base_url/endpoint` with optional Bearer token header.

+- `post(endpoint, data)`
+  Sends a POST request with a JSON payload to `base_url/endpoint`.

+- `handle_error(response)`
+  Interprets and raises meaningful exceptions based on HTTP response status codes.

+#### 🔄 What to change

+> You usually **don't need to change anything** in this file.
+It's a reusable base class that can support different APIs as long as the endpoints follow standard REST principles.

+---

 ### 🧪 `main.py`